-This article is purely for reference purposes only and does not attempt to provide legal advice.
+This article on car finance check is purely for reference purposes only and does not attempt to provide legal advice.

-Before you can sell on the vehicle you must repay the full amount of finance outstanding.
+Before you can sell the vehicle you must repay the full amount of finance outstanding.

-It is the responsibility of the owner to ensure there is no outstanding finance on a vehicle.
-In the event that you purchase a vehicle with outstanding finance, it will be your responsibility to settle the outstanding finance, or the vehicle could be repossessed by the financial institution.
+The owner has the responsibility to ensure no outstanding finance is found.
+It will be your responsibility to settle the finance if you purchase a vehicle with outstanding finance or it could be repossessed by the financial institution.

-If the finance was taken out by you then you can arrange to pay the balance with the relevant financial institution.
+However if you took out the finance you can arrange to pay the balance with the relevant financial institution.

 You are only covered by the Consumer Protection Act 2007 if the car was bought from a Commercial Dealer.
 For more information contact the National Consumer Agency.